timothy-leong/alphalove/README.md

 ## Endpoints for the API server
-- `Register`: For users to sign up
+- `Register`: For new users to sign up
-- `Auth`: For users to authenticate themselves
+- `Auth`: For existing users to authenticate themselves
+- `DeleteUser`: For removing users
-- `PutAlgo`: For registering algorithms
+- `PutStrategy`: For registering strategies
+- `RemoveStrategy`: For deleting strategies
-- `GetAlgo`: For retrieving algorithms
+- `GetStrategy`: For retrieving strategies
-- `GetMatch`: Retrieve matches
+- `GetMatchForStrategy`: Retrieve matches for a particular strategy

 ## Endpoints for the scheduler
 - `AddUserID`: Put a new user id in the scheduler's schedule.